『Bipolar She』のカバーアート

 このコンテンツについて

-What does a mental health crisis feel like?
-Does reality shift?
+I kept my mental illness secret, then one day I pressed record.
+On Bipolar She we explore questions like: What does a mental health crisis feel like?
 How do you survive it?
-I’m Janine Noel and on Bipolar She, my guests have one thing in common—the courage to share a difficult mental health story in raw detail.
-I happen to have bipolar disorder, but my guests are coping with a range of mental health issues.
+What could improve your health?
+My guests have lived life experience and tell difficult mental health stories in raw detail.
 What inspired this podcast?
-I heard an interview on the radio with a performer who spoke vividly about her illness and her symptoms.
+I heard an interview on the radio with a comedian who spoke vividly about her bipolar illness and her symptoms.
 Her symptoms matched up with mine.
 Everything changed.
 I was able to open up to my therapist and get better care.
-So, join me in welcoming storytellers from various backgrounds to boldly share a part of their lives with the goal of better mental health for all.
+So, join me in welcoming storytellers (real people & experts) from various backgrounds to boldly share a part of their lives with the goal of better mental health for all.
 Please check out BipolarShe.com and let me know if you have a story.
 The content of this podcast does not include medical or professional advice.
 Do not disregard or delay seeking medical advice in response to this podcast.
 We are real people talking mental health.
 Welcome to Bipolar She.

 © 2025 Bipolar She